grammyjs/website/site/docs/hosting/vercel.md

 The `HOST_URL` is a little tricky, because you need to use your **Vercel app domain following with the route to the bot code**, for example `https://appname.vercel.app/api/bot`.
 Where `bot` is your `bot.ts` or `bot.js` file.

-If everything is ok you should now see this in your browser window.
+If everything was successful, you should now see this in your browser window.

 ```json
 {